Get that Linux feeling - on Windows

 - cygwin-apps: a subscriber-only list for package maintainers to discuss packaging issues regarding applications that are distributed with the Cygwin DLL.
 Do not subscribe if you are not interested in being a package maintainer.
 If you are maintaining or volunteering to maintain one of the packages that is distributed with the Cygwin net releases you should be subscribed to this list.
 This list is intended for discussing solutions.
 It is not for bug reports, "it would be nice", or "how do I" type of musings.
 Do not subscribe to this mailing list to ask questions about packages.
 Use the main Cygwin mailing list for that.

-- cygwin-patches: a list for submitting patches to the Cygwin DLL and the other components of the "winsup" directory, excluding the mingw and w32api directory which are handled by the MinGW project.
+- cygwin-patches: a list for submitting patches to the Cygwin DLL and the other components of the "winsup" directory.
 Discussions of supplied patches are also acceptable, of course.
 Only subscribers may submit email to this list.

 - cygwin-developers: a

 subscribers-only list for discussing the internals of the Cygwin